ECCPSU/Web-App/README.md

 EPIC: Input data

 * Feature 001: Create a google sheets form
+As a User, I should be able to enter my basic contact details, academic information and team information.

+* Feature 002: Create a SQL server
+As a Developer, I need to be able to store the user data into a database for easier manipulation.

-* Feature 002: Import contact data to a SQL server
+* Feature 003: Import contact data to a database.
+As a Developer, details about any new entry through the forms should automatically populate the database.

+* Feature 004: Identify records as part of one team if mentioned in the Google forms.
+As a Developer, a unique ID is required to link already formed teams.

 EPIC: Algorithm

-* Feature 001: Distribute participants into teams in terms of major
+* Feature 001: Distribute participants into teams in terms of major As a Developer, I need to form teams comprised on individual sign-ups.

+* Feature 002: Distribute participants into teams with mixed team status in terms of major As a Developer, I need to accommodate if teams have already been formed with individual sign-ups.

-* Feature 002: Distribute participants into teams based on year standing
+* Feature 003: Distribute participants into teams based in terms of year standing As a Developer, I need to form teams comprised on individual sign-ups.

+* Feature 004: Distribute participants into teams with mixed team status in terms of year standing As a Developer, I need to accommodate if teams have already been formed with individual sign-ups.

-* Feature 003: Distribution with two criteria: major and standing
+* Feature 005: Distribution with two criteria: major and standing As a Developer, I need to form teams with mixed team and individual standings based on both major and year standing.

-* Feature 004: Connect algorithm to SQL database
+* Feature 006: Connect algorithm to SQL database
+As a Developer, I need to read participant data from the database.

 EPIC: Deployment